xavierpok/tp/docs/DeveloperGuide.md

 Based on the index input from the user in the `DetailCommand`, the `Person` object at that index is retrieved.
 The `detailedPerson` in `AddressBook` is set via the `setDetailedPerson(Person p)` in `Model`.

-This person object is updated and fed to the PersonViewPanel after `executeCommand(String commandText)` is executed.
+This Person object is updated and fed to the PersonViewPanel after `executeCommand(String commandText)` is executed.
 Displays "To view a person's detail, type 'detail INDEX'" if `Person` object is null.

 The following sequence diagram shows how the detail operation works:
 ![DetailSequenceDiagram](images/DetailSequenceDiagram.png)